Between the covers

 That is the question Dr Lisa Featherstone has tackled in an ambitious research project tracking the history of sexuality in Australia during the first 60 years of the 20th century.

 "People have this idea that sex was invented in the 1960s but of course it wasn't," Featherstone says.
 "There is surprising little broad history on sexuality in Australia and virtually nothing on the period prior to the sexual revolution that covers multiple and varied forms of sexual identity and practice so I saw that as a very open area for research."

-Featherstone is a Mid Career Research Fellow with the Faculty of Education and Arts' Humanities Research Institute and a researcher strategically aligned with the Violence and Social Order program.
+Featherstone is a researcher stratigically aligned with the Centre for the History of Violence.
 The result of her most recent endeavour is the book Let's Talk About Sex: Histories of Sexuality in Australia from Federation to the Pill.